The 2026 OPPS and PFS Rules: A Defining Moment for CAMPS Payment Reform

 Conclusion

-The 2026 OPPS and PFS proposed rule's’ introducing a new CAMPS payment system represents a defining moment for regenerative medicine.
+The 2026 OPPS and PFS proposed rules’ introducing a new CAMPS payment system represents a defining moment for regenerative medicine.
 Their publication, expected any day, will starts the clock on a 60-day window that will largely determine whether these innovative therapies receive appropriate recognition and reimbursement under Medicare.
 Success requires unprecedented coordination, rigorous evidence of development, and strategic deployment of resources.

 The opportunity exists to establish a payment framework that supports continued innovation while ensuring appropriate patient access in an economical manner for Medicare.
 However, this outcome is not guaranteed and will only be achieved through sustained, coordinated action that prioritizes patient needs and clinical evidence over narrow commercial interests.